firstcontributions/first-contributions/additional-material/moving-a-commit-to-a-different-branch.md

-## Moving a Commit to a different Branch
+# Moving a commit to a different Branch
 What if you commit a change, and then realize that you commited to a different branch?
 How can you change that?
 This is what this tutorial covers.

-### Moving the lastest commits to an existing Branch
+## Moving the lastest commits to an existing branch
 To do this, type:

 ```git reset HEAD~ --soft``` - Undoes the last commit, but leave the changes available.